 Where can I go for more help?

-Shopify Support can help you with how to change your settings, but can't advise you on if you should change your settings.
-If you need help determining if you should register with VAT member countries and charge taxes to your customers, then your best resource is a local expert, such as an accountant or financial advisor.
+Shopify Support can help you with how to change your settings, but can't advise you about whether you should change your settings.
+If you need help determining whether you should register with VAT member countries and charge taxes to your customers, then your best resource is a local expert, such as an accountant or financial advisor.
 You can also contact individual country tax authorities directly.

 After I update my tax settings, why are the tax amounts different than before on customer orders?

 In some orders, you might notice a small variance in your total tax amounts after you've updated your tax settings.
 This variance is due to tax amounts being rounded at the line-item level, rather than at the invoice level.
 You can learn more about rounding calculations in Setting up EU taxes.